asaniczka/Deaths-on-8000/README.md

 ## How to Use

-1. Install the necessary dependencies: pandas, csv.7
+1. Install the necessary dependencies: pandas, csv.
 2. Run the provided code to collect and organize the data.
 3. The cleaned data will be saved as a CSV file named "deaths_on_eight-thousanders.csv".